pagkly/Zed/Investopedia3/What's That Commingled Fund Doing in My 401(k) Plan.md

 ## Understanding a Commingled Fund

 In many ways, commingled funds are similar to mutual funds.
 Both are professionally managed by one or more fund managers.
 Both types of funds invest in basic financial instruments such as stocks, bonds, or a combination of both.
-Also, like mutual funds, commingled fund investments benefit from economies of scale, which allow for lower trading costs per dollar of investment, and [diversification](https://www.investopedia.com/terms/d/diversification.asp), which lowers portfolio risk.
+Also, like mutual funds, commingled fund investments benefit from economies of scale, which allow for lower trading costs per dollar of investment, and [[diversification]](https://www.investopedia.com/terms/d/diversification.asp), which lowers portfolio risk.

 ## Oversight of Commingled Funds

-One major and important difference, however, is that commingled funds are not regulated by the [Securities and Exchange Commission](https://www.investopedia.com/terms/s/sec.asp) (SEC), which means they are not required to submit a variety of lengthy disclosures.
-Mutual funds, on the other hand, must register with the SEC and abide by the [Investment Company Act of 1940](https://www.investopedia.com/terms/i/investadvact.asp), thus giving them burdensome disclosure requirements.
+One major and important difference, however, is that commingled funds are not regulated by the [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC), which means they are not required to submit a variety of lengthy disclosures.
+Mutual funds, on the other hand, must register with the SEC and abide by the [[Investment Company Act of 1940]](https://www.investopedia.com/terms/i/investadvact.asp), thus giving them burdensome disclosure requirements.
 However, commingled funds are not completely devoid of oversight: They are subject to review by the United States Office of the Comptroller of the Currency, as well as individual state regulators.

-While mutual funds have a [prospectus](https://www.investopedia.com/terms/p/prospectus.asp), commingled funds have a Summary Plan Description (SPD) that offers more detail, describing the fund's objectives, investment strategy, and background of its managers.
+While mutual funds have a [[prospectus]](https://www.investopedia.com/terms/p/prospectus.asp), commingled funds have a Summary Plan Description (SPD) that offers more detail, describing the fund's objectives, investment strategy, and background of its managers.
 The SPD document states the rights and obligations that the plan participants and beneficiaries can expect.
 Any participant in a commingled fund read the SPD carefully.

 ## Pros and Cons of Commingled Funds